-Here’s a list of great quotes from from The Goal: A Process of Ongoing Improvement that I found via Duke’s Tool Page which is a great starting point for a bunch of web pages full of good tips and ideas on management created by Duke Rohe of the Office of Performance Improvement at the University of Texas M.D.
+Here’s a list of great quotes from from The Goal: A Process of Ongoing Improvement that I originally found via Duke’s Tool Page which was a great starting point for a bunch of web pages full of good tips and ideas on management created by Duke Rohe of the Office of Performance Improvement at the University of Texas M.D.
 Anderson Cancer Center.

 I’ve gone on to start adding to the list with my own picks from Critical Chain as I’m re-read through it.

 - If you are like nearly everyone else in this world, you have accepted so many things without question that you’re not thinking at all.

 - Every action that does not bring the company closer to its goal is not productive.

 - Productivity is meaningless unless you know what your goal is.